Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 ### Description:
 It can handle the collision between the `BaseBoxColliderComponent` and the `BaseCircleColliderComponent` objects.
-The `ComponentManager` has one from it.
+The `ObjectManager` has one from it.

 ### Header:
 ```cpp